We’re not just passionate, we’re purpose-led

 Dane has been with Rayleigh since the beginning.
 He is a professional engineer with a diverse background in education, renewable energy project management and building energy management.
 Previously, Dane worked with the Applied Energy Lab at NSCC as a project lead doing product development research for industry partners.

-Outside of work, Dane can be found playing music at the farmers’ market, teaching capoeira, and spending time with his son.
+Outside of work, Dane can be found playing music at the farmers’ market, teaching capoeira, and spending time with his children.
 He frequently treats his colleagues to tap dancing demonstrations.

 DO NOT EDIT